What is Amsterdam’s April weather like?

 We’re talking about the world’s biggest street party — when millions of Dutch people (wearing something orange, of course) take to the streets and canals to celebrate the King’s birthday.

-This year King’s Day will take place on April 26 (since April 27, the King’s actual birthday, falls on a Sunday — traditionally a day of rest for Christians).
+King’s Day will take place on April 27, the King’s birthday.

 Note that on average in April the sun shines on Amsterdam 177 hours.